radcamp/radcamp.github.io/NYC2020/RAxML_API.md

 Using only variable sites should reduce considerably the running time.
 However, branch lenghts can be biased when using only variable sites, especially with high levels of missing data.
-See [Leaché et al 2015](https://www.ncbi.nlm.nih.gov/pubmed/26227865) for methods correcting for aquisition bias in RAxML when using SNP's only.
+See [Leaché et al 2015](https://www.ncbi.nlm.nih.gov/pubmed/26227865) for methods correcting for aquisition bias in RAxML when using SNPs only.

 ### Access results
 One of the reasons it is so convenient to run your RAxML jobs this way is that